mimvoid/neocities-site/src/content/fonts/collections/faux-monospace/index.md

 It's variable in both *width* and *weight*.
 The homepage presentation is very nice too.

 It hits a pretty good sweet spot between a monospace look and readable character widths with a ton of variability.
-Thank you Tyler Finck (ETC)!
+Thank you Etcetera Type Company and Tyler Finck!

 </section>